christianDoesCoding/Solo-Project/Ideas for solo project:.md

 - explore different animation styles that are possible.
 Add border to buttons.
 Add maybe texture to buttons?

+- create a credit system, where after amount of time (or adding funds) you can get credits, which allow you to save AI images from friends profiles.
+Maybe limit updating profile AI image depending on amount of credits you have

+- Profile starts with logo, and when ready to generate a picture, click on profile image.
+It will disappear for a second, and reappear with an AI image

 Steps:
     - Html